Velociraptor Security Configuration

 Securing the server

-In the following section I will discuss how the GUI application can be further secured.
+In the following sections we discuss how the GUI application can be further secured.
 Since Velociraptor commands such privileged access to the network it is important to ensure this access can not be misused.

 GUI Users